maksimKorzh/Chenglite/README.md

 	beginners and hobby programmers dreaming to write their own bug free chess programs.
-The problem with my previous very first successful attempt to write a chess engine - Chengine - was that I couldn't make myself to keep maintaining it due to how the code was orginized.
+The problem with my previous very first successful attempt to write a chess engine - Chengine - was that I couldn't make myself keep maintaining it any more due to how the code was orginized.
 Now when all the code has been cleaned up and slightly encapsulated via macros I feel the great desire to keep the developing going on and on.
 At first